DeeNewcum/termdetect/doc/termmatch.md

 </table>

+The empty string means that nothing happened — no characters were received, and no cursor movement occurred.

 ## Capability names (tests)

 Unfortunately, there is very little overlap between terminfo capabilities and termmatch capabilities, so these names are unique to termmatch files.